-Summer Brain Quest workbooks are officially on sale in April and are meant as a tool to help kiddos (and their teachers) to prevent “summer slide.”
+Summer Brain Quest workbooks are meant as a tool to help kiddos (and their teachers) to prevent “summer slide.”

 Did you know that most students lose about two months of grade level equivalency in math, and many also lose reading achievement, during the summer?

 Now Brain Quest joins the fight against it with workbooks targeting each summer between kindergarten and 6th grade.

 As my own child is approaching her 6th grade year, we are so excited to get to work in these.